asciinema/asciinema-player/README.md

 Web player for terminal session recordings (as produced by [asciinema recorder](https://github.com/asciinema/asciinema)).

-## Usage
+## Quick start

-### Obtain terminal session recording
+The following example assumes you have obtained terminal session recording file by either:

-You can either:

-* record terminal session to a local file with `asciinema rec demo.json` ([more details on recording](https://github.com/asciinema/asciinema)),
+* recording terminal session to a local file with `asciinema rec demo.json` ([more details on recording](https://github.com/asciinema/asciinema)),
-* download an existing recording from asciinema.org by appending `.json` to the asciicast page URL (for example: https://asciinema.org/a/28307.json).
+* downloading an existing recording from asciinema.org by appending `.json` to the asciicast page URL (for example: https://asciinema.org/a/28307.json).

 ### Download the player